the-mikael-johansson/azure-docs/articles/virtual-network/virtual-network-vnet-plan-design-arm.md

 ---
 # Plan virtual networks

-Creating a virtual network to experiment with is easy enough, but chances are, you will deploy multiple virtual networks over time to support the production needs of your organization.
+Creating a virtual network to experiment with it is easy enough, but chances are, you will deploy multiple virtual networks over time to support the production needs of your organization.
 With some planning, you will be able to deploy virtual networks and connect the resources you need more effectively.
 The information in this article is most helpful if you're already familiar with virtual networks and have some experience working with them.
 If you are not familiar with virtual networks, it's recommended that you read [Virtual network overview](virtual-networks-overview.md).

 ## Naming